Digital Health App Development in the Post-COVID World

 Telehealth has slowly been gaining traction in the healthcare delivery industry for the past several years.
 There are multiple reasons for the interest in furnishing remote access to healthcare providers.
 These include cost savings for both healthcare providers and customers while enhancing the ability to address individuals who cannot easily access traditional facilities.
 In these post COVID-19 times, we all can greatly benefit from the availability of telehealth options that eliminate the need to travel to the doctor’s office or clinic.

 The potential advantages of telehealth systems have not yet been manifested throughout the world’s healthcare systems.
 This is for several reasons that pose challenges to widespread use of telehealth solutions.
 Regulations regarding the privacy and security of personal information is a major concern.
 There is also a lack of reliable software tools and applications that facilitate the interaction of patients and healthcare providers.
-Development using the WebRTC open framework can help address this problem by introducing new and reliable communication solutions.
+Digital health app development using the WebRTC open framework can help address this problem by introducing new and reliable communication solutions.

 The COVID-19 worldwide pandemic has presented a compelling reason for an increase in the speed with which society proceeds with the adoption of telehealth and telemedicine solutions.
 The extremely contagious nature of the coronavirus has made it imperative to reduce the population’s exposure to individuals who may be carrying the disease.
 Governmental response to the pandemic has resulted in unprecedented changes in the way the world functions.